tarotez/sleepstages/Readme.md

 PyDAQmx 1.4.2
 ```

 To obtain signals from DAQ, NI-DAQmx should be downloaded from the National Instruments website and installed.
-This is not necessary when classifying signals offline.
+It is not necessary when classifying signals offline only and not online.

 http://www.ni.com/download/ni-daqmx-base-15.0/5648/en/